dk1307/University-Examination-Management/README.md

 # University-Examination-Management
 Basic database management project.
-It is manage the details of Examination, Branches, Marks, Courses, Session.
+It is manage the details of Examination, Branches, Subjects ,Marks, Courses, Session all related to University Exam.
 <html>
 <body>
 <ul>